Tuna Pasta

 Final pasta after tossing together.

-Step 6: Then just give everything a good mix and serve immediately.
+Step 6: Give the ingredients a good mix and serve immediately.

 1. Be careful not to burn the garlic.
-Check out my How to cut garlic post for tips on the easiest way to mince garlic for this recipe.
-But because of how finely minced it will be, keep an eye on it to make sure it doesn’t burn.
+Check out my post on how to cut garlic for tips on the easiest way to mince the cloves.
+Because of how finely minced it will be, keep an eye on the garlic to make sure it doesn’t burn.
 You just want it to be fragrant before adding the tuna in.

 Tuna pasta in shallow pot garnished with fresh parsley and parmesan, serving set dipped inside.